PsyTechPro/momentum-tracker/README.md

 1. **Use GitHub Actions** (already included) to schedule updates
 2. **Deploy the site to a hosting service**:
-   - [Netlify](https://www.netlify.com/): Connect your GitHub repository, select your main branch, and deploy
+   - I highly recommend [Netlify](https://www.netlify.com/): Connect your GitHub repository, select your main branch, and deploy
-   - [Vercel](https://vercel.com/) or [GitHub Pages](https://pages.github.com/) are also good options
 3. **Ensure your hosting service**:
    - Has Python available
    - Installs dependencies from `requirements.txt`